Democrat Doug Jones Wins Historic Alabama Senate Race

 — Donald J. Trump (@realDonaldTrump) December 12, 2017

 "The people of Alabama will do the right thing...
-Roy Moore will always vote with us," President Trump tweeted.
+Roy Moore will always vote with us," President Trump tweeted before Tuesday's race.

 "Doug Jones is Pro-Abortion, weak on Crime, Military and Illegal Immigration, Bad for Gun Owners and Veterans and against the WALL," he added.